flatspider/jacc-game/README.md

 # Welcome!

-This game pits an adventurous hero (You!) against a vicious sorcerer.
+An adventurous hero (You!) versus a vicious sorcerer.
 The fate of the realm is in your hands.
 Choose your attacks skillfully...

 This project was built using Javascript/HTML/CSS and Bootstrap, and implements classes for the main character and enemy.